smart-edge-open/ido-specs/doc/getting-started/non-root-user.md

 Copyright (c) 2021 Intel Corporation
 ```
 <!-- omit in toc -->
-# The non-root user on the OpenNESS Platform
+# The non-root user on the Smart Edge Open Platform
 - [Overview](#overview)
 - [Steps on K8s nodes](#steps-on-k8s-nodes)
 - [Repository modification](#repository-modification)

 ## Overview

-OpenNESS provides a possibility to install all required files on a Kubernetes control plane and nodes with or without root user.
-From security perspective it is advised to use non-root user installation of the OpenNESS platform where all tasks are executed with non-root user’s permissions.
+Smart Edge Open provides a possibility to install all required files on a Kubernetes control plane and nodes with or without root user.
+From security perspective it is advised to use non-root user installation of the Smart Edge Open platform where all tasks are executed with non-root user’s permissions.
 Tasks that require root privileges use privilege escalation property "become".

    ```yml
   - name: Run a command as root